 PVFD provides mutual aid protection to Ellington Field, NASA's Johnson Space Center, and the University of Houston-Clear Lake.
 It is also an active member of the Channel Industrial Mutual Aid (CIMA) organization, which is a conglomeration of municipal and industrial fire departments that respond to the numerous petrochemical plants in the region.

 PVFD is a progressive department that prides itself on partaking in aggressive interior attacks on fire to protect life and property.
 We also live by the axiom that we "risk a lot to save a lot and we risk little to save little".
 The highways and industry in PVFD's district also test the department's technical rescue abilities on a regular basis.

 PVFD members are trained in the department's Fire Academy and then assigned to the fire station they live closest to.
 All members are encouraged to further their training each Monday night at their station's drill sessions.
 Members of the service are also invited to attend classes at Texas Engineering Extension Service (TEEX), the Texas A&M Fire School, CIMA classes and drills, as well as classes given by other agencys.

 The command structure of the fire department includes the the Chief of Department, Assistant Chief, an Executive Board, Pension Board, Secretary, Treasurer, and an Assistant Secretary/Treasurer.
-It also maintains a Training Staff, Medical Officer, Supply Officer, and Reporter/Historian.
+It also maintains a Training Staff, Quartermaster, and Reporter/Historian.
 Rounding out it's support staff is the Safety Staff, Chaplain Corps, Public Liaison Officer and Information Technology Officer.
-PVFD is also the parent organization to the Pasadena Fire Marshal's Office, which handles inspections, fire prevention, and cause and origin investigations.